Erhannis/LCD_2401/README.md

 RESET needs to be pulled low for a few ms, then pulled high and left there.
 (The code does this in Initialize().)
 (At least, I think it's important.
 Getting conflicting evidence.)
 R/W needs to be pulled low.
 (Presumably if you wanted to read you'd pull it high?)
 (The code does this in Initialize().)

-The original author didn't mention a license, so I'm going to make an assumption and release this under Apache 2.0.
+The original author didn't mention a license, so I'm going to make an assumption and release this under Apache 2.0 - except for the PDF, that probably belongs to a company.

 -Erhannis